-Magnetic Resonance Imaging (MRI) is an imaging modality that uses magnetic forces within the patient’s cells to create a two-dimensional image.
-The high-quality images enable us to see bone and soft tissue structures in unparalleled detail.
-Additionally, we can obtain information about the underlying disease process from the MRI image.
+Equine MRI Scanning is a useful diagnostic tool, providing high quality images to our doctors to recommend the best treatment for your horse or small animal.
+Magnetic Resonance Imaging (MRI) uses magnetic forces within the patient’s cells, creating a two-dimensional image.
+The high-quality images shows both bone and soft tissue structures in great detail.
+Additionally, we obtain information about the underlying disease process from the horse MRI image.

-The most common MRI scanner is the standing MRI unit.
+The most common horse MRI scanner is the standing MRI unit.
 It has some advantages and disadvantages.
 When using a standing MRI unit, the joint and soft tissue can appear differently than when the horse is not bearing weight.
 In addition, even the slightest movement from the horse increases the likelihood of a poor image, possibly resulting in a misdiagnosis of the issue and an ineffective treatment.
-Nothing is more frustrating to us veterinarians!
+Nothing frustrates us veterinarians more!

 As a result, the horse could remain in pain and the owner will be out the expense of the standing MRI scan as well as the time and expense of the incomplete treatment.
 It’s one of the biggest reasons that we receive referrals from other veterinarians.
 They want the best quality images.
 We work together for the well-being of your horse.
 This is why our equine vets invested in the Esaote MRI scanner.